ProfGentry/Introduction-to-Programming-with-Java/SDC120-Week1-Notes.md

 # SDC120L - Week 1
 ---
-# Lab 1 🟧 - Ready for final review 3/23
+# Lab 1 🟧 - Ready for final review 3/23 - Updated steps from the W3 Notes.
+Steps 2 & 3 combined, and renumbered other steps

 ---
 - Recommend swapping Step 4 and Step 5.🟧 updated 3/23 Done